 Nobody cares about your cat, remember?
 So, instead of writing about stuff that only you care about (i.e. your cat), write about stuff that other people care about as well.
 Find out what problems people have and figure out how you can help them solve their problems.

-If you’re confused on what sort of problems people need solving, ask questions and then answer them.
+If you’re confused about what sort of problems people need solving, ask questions and then answer them.

 Tell A Good Story

 People love a good story.
-They have the ability to connect with people and relay truth like nothing else.
+Stories have the ability to connect with people and relay truth like nothing else.
 If you tell a good story, you won’t have any trouble being interesting.